hellarafa/ARM-Projects/README.md

 Currently, at the time of writing this, I have a root shell on a home router that is manufactured by the company I work for, and it uses an ARM7L CPU.
 The only downside to using this, is that I have to install the Cross Compilation ARM utilities onto an Ubuntu VM, assemble and link the code in the VM, then SCP the binaries over to the router to execute them.
 I've included a small section below with some steps to get started using this method.
 Honestly, as long as you have some type of hardware that you have access to and can run privileged code, then you can use whatever you'd like.
 But I honestly recommend sticking with a Raspberry Pi.

+## Assembly Code Structure
+*Coming Soon...*

 ## Getting Started with a Raspberry Pi
 *Coming Soon...*

+## Writing Hello World
+*Coming Soon...*

 ## Getting Started with a Different Hardware Platform.
-### Linux Cross-Compilation to ARM.
+### Install ARM dependencies.
-**NOTE: The libraries are platform dependant.
+**NOTE: The libraries are platform dependent.
 Because I am using a home router, and it has an ARM7L CPU, then I'll be installing the specific architecture libraries listed below.
 I've also included the C/C++ libraries to help with the C/C++ to ARM disassembly.**

 First, install the GCC, G++ and utilities for the ARMEL Platform:
 ```bash